UTILITY WAREHOUSE

 We needed customers to act with urgency, but testing showed this wasn’t coming through.

-I explored different CTA styles, but the key learning was clear: urgency wasn’t about button style — without proper hierarchy, actions didn’t land.
+So I explored different CTA styles (shown below), but the key learning was clear: urgency wasn’t about button style — without proper hierarchy, actions didn’t land.

-We introduced a UW purple header as a quick, scalable way to create hierarchy.
-Engineering confirmed it was simple to implement and accessible.
+We introduced a UW purple header (see below) as a quick, scalable way to create hierarchy.

 It flexed across billing use cases: